 5. Texture in post processing

-There’s one more reason to photograph texture!
-Although texture photos can make interesting stand alone photos, they are also great for combining with other photos in Photoshop to add a very subtle layer of texture.
-In this instance the texture layer would be almost transparent, so that the viewer isn’t aware of the image.
+Although texture photos can make interesting stand alone photos, they’re also great for combining with other photos in Photoshop to add a very subtle layer of texture over an image.
+The texture layer is almost transparent, so that the viewer isn’t aware of it, but it can enhance an image.

 How do you create texture in photography?